pkp/pkp-docs/dev/documentation/en/resources.md

 It will replace the variable name in all instances of that locale key from every locale `.po` file in the application and pkp-lib.

-### Mark a locale key as fuzzy (needs review)
+### Mark a locale key as fuzzy (needs review by translators)

-A CLI tool to mark a locale key as "fuzzy" in all languages, meaning it needs to be reviewed by translators as the original text has changed.
+A CLI tool to mark a locale key as "fuzzy" in all locales except `en`, meaning it needs to be reviewed by translators as the original text has changed.

 Run the following from the root directory of an application.